-Whether you’re joining the 80% of part-time working students, or you’re about to graduate and make that first career move, your resume must show you’re ready for the workforce.
-It should demonstrate your ability to take all of the theoretical knowledge you’ve gained in class and use it in the real world.
+Whether you’re about to graduate college or wish to be a working student, your resume must show you’re ready to apply your education in the real world.
 In this guide, we’ll help you create a resume that translates your academic success into professional potential.

 Key takeaways: